palakgupta889/Deploying-a-package-on-PyPi/README.md

 A tar.gz file, ie an sdist, contains the files needed to compile and install a Python package.
 A whl file, ie. a *built distribution*, only needs to be copied to the proper place for installation.
 Behind the scenes, pip installing a whl file has fewer steps than a tar.gz file.

-## commands to upload to the pypi test repository
+## Commands to upload to the pypi test repository
 ```
 twine upload --repository-url https://test.pypi.org/legacy/ dist/*
 pip install --index-url https://test.pypi.org/simple/ numerical_distributions
 ```

-## command to upload to the pypi repository
+## Commands to upload to the pypi repository
 ```
 twine upload dist/*
 pip install numerical_distributions
 ```

+## PyPi vs. Test PyPi
+Note that pypi.org and test.pypi.org are two different websites.
+You'll need to register separately at each website.
+If you only register at pypi.org, you will not be able to upload to the test.pypi.org repository.

+Also, remember that your package name must be unique.
+If you use a package name that is already taken, you will get an error when trying to upload the package.

 # Tests